The best primer for cabinet

 The formula extends the life of the surface and increases durability.
 It gives a quality base coat that has adhesion.
 Use a roller or brush to apply the primer.

 Nuvo Titanium Cabinet Primer

 The Nuvo titanium primer works on wood and cabinets.
-It covers up to 100 square feet, and that is the standard size of the cabinet.
-It is compatible with Giani countertop paint kits for a kitchen make-over.
+It is compatible with Giani countertop paint kits for a kitchen makeover.
+It covers up to 100 square feet, which is the standard size of the cabinet.

 The package includes two gallons of primer, one roller arm, two roller covers, and a 2-angled paintbrush.
 The primer gives you a durable finish that does not require an additional topcoat or a sealer.
 There is minimal preparation required.

 There is no need to remove cabinet doors.
-The make-over takes a day to transform the old look of your cabinets.
+The makeover takes a day to transform the old look of your cabinets.
 It produces professional results that include a satin finish.
-A combination of the Nuvo primer and Nuvo colors create a beautiful two-toned look.
+Combining the Nuvo primer and Nuvo colors create a beautiful two-toned look.